kaist-plrg/consensus-spectec/documentation/Eth2SpecTec-TypeProcess.md

 Throughout this implementation, we maintained several key design principles:

-- **Minimal Core Changes**: By using type aliases and runtime value types, we avoided modifications to Spectec's core type system, preserving its simplicity and maintainability.
+- **Minimal Core Changes**: By using type aliases and runtime value types, we avoided modifications to SpecTec's core type system, preserving its simplicity and maintainability.

 - **Backward Compatibility**: Existing arithmetic operations and type checking mechanisms continue to work seamlessly with bytes types represented as `int`.